paulfioravanti/mastering_bitcoin/README.md

 ## Installation

-These instructions relate to what I had to do for Mac OSX to get up and running (your mileage may vary with other operating systems):
+These instructions relate to what I had to do for Mac OS to get up and running (your mileage may vary with other operating systems):

 ### Bitcoin